Quick Cash Loans logo

 Quick Cash Loans Review

-Quick Cash Loans operates a physical storefront payday lending business headquartered in Columbus, OH, with locations including Memphis, Tennessee.
-The company positions itself as a direct lender providing short-term cash advances to consumers facing immediate financial emergencies.
+short-term cash access Loans operates a physical storefront payday lending business headquartered in Columbus, OH, with locations including Memphis, Tennessee.
+The company positions itself as a direct lender providing short-term cash advances to consumers facing urgent expense situations.
 Their Memphis location at 2600 Thousand Oaks Blvd opened to serve local residents and is staffed by a branch manager.
 The company advertises availability across multiple application channels: in-person store visits, phone applications, and online submissions through their website portal.

-Quick Cash Loans distinguishes itself through rapid approval and funding speed, local in-store presence, willingness to serve subprime borrowers, and transparent communication about rates/fees availability.
+short-term cash access Loans distinguishes itself through rapid approval and funding speed, local in-store presence, willingness to serve subprime borrowers, and listed communication about rates/fees availability.
 Their branch manager structure and extended business hours (8 AM–9 PM Monday–Saturday) suggest operational infrastructure beyond purely online lending.
 The company uses a referral model, noting that those who don't qualify with their lenders may be referred to alternative providers, positioning themselves as a connecting service rather than sole lender.

 A critical caveat: the company's website footer contains a disclaimer stating QuickCashLoansWow.com is an "online direct lender connecting service, not a lender or broker," which contradicts the store-based lending representation.
 Payday loans carry significantly higher interest rates and fees than traditional credit products and are explicitly flagged as unsuitable for long-term borrowing.
 The company acknowledges this risk, advising customers to borrow only what they can repay by their next paycheck.
 No specific APR, fee schedule, or rate transparency appears on the provided page content.